devraj89/Deep-Learning-Resources/NLP Tutorials.md

+IV.
 For using the word2vec models
 ------------------------------------

 http://mccormickml.com/2016/04/12/googles-pretrained-word2vec-model-in-python/